rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: Plus

-This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (eg open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream.
+This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (eg open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community.

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.

+### Notes on: Devel

+The devel (development) repository are packages that are not normally provided in the base nor extra repositories, but for certain releases contain *all* packages that are provided for Rocky Linux.
+This repository should only be enabled for package building/development purposes and shouldn't be permanently enabled.

 ### Notes on: rockyrpi

 The rockyrpi repository is being/has been moved to a SIG repository.
-It'll no longer be found in the base Rocky Linux repository directories.
+It'll no longer be found in the base Rocky Linux repository directories in the future.
+All SIG repositories can be found [here](https://dl.rockylinux.org/pub/sig)

 ## Vault